Mohammed Hegazy: Conversion

-He converted to Coptic Orthodox Christianity from Islam in 1998 and took the name Beshoy (Ⲡⲓϣⲱⲓ) after a Coptic monk.
+He converted to Coptic Orthodox Christianity from Islam in 1998 and took the name Beshoy (Ⲡⲓϣⲱⲓ) after a Coptic monk and saint.

 His wife, Um Hashim Kamel, also converted several years ago, taking the name Christine (ⲭⲣⲩⲥⲧⲓⲛⲁ).
 They both have a daughter, Miriam who was born while in hiding.
-He reports that he converted after starting "readings and comparative studies in religions" finding that he was, "not consistent with Islamic teachings."
+He reports that he converted after starting "readings and comparative studies in religions" finding that he was "not consistent with Islamic teachings."
 He claimed that "the major issue for me was love.
 Islam wasn't promoting love as Christianity did."

 Although Christianity is legal in Egypt, apostasy from Islam, or leaving it, is punishable by death under a widespread interpretation of Islamic law, but the state has never ordered or carried out an execution.
 Theoretically, Egyptian law must be derived from Islamic law, according to a ruling several decades ago.
-Converts are often harassed by police, who use laws against, "insulting religion" or "disturbing public order" to justify legal action against them.
+Converts are often harassed by police, who use laws against "insulting religion" or "disturbing public order" to justify legal action against them.
 Hegazy reports that after his conversion was discovered, he was detained for three days and tortured by police.
 In 2001, he published a book of poems critical of security services and was held for three months for sedition, disturbing public order, and insulting the president and was eventually released without charge.